Inovio Pharmaceuticals Inc. (INO) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Inovio Pharmaceuticals Inc. (INO) has had a bad performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of Inovio Pharmaceuticals Inc. (INO) has been bad in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.